Lbelus/curl_lib/README.md

 - The linkedlist sucks baaaad;
 - in ``req_res.c`` function : ``node_t* set_http_responser_header(int sockfd)`` : "\r" search should be implemented at readline level;
 - improve quick fix on set_parse_struct(url_p_s_t* url_s, char* domain, char* path) in case the last char of the URL before '\0' is not a '\';
+- curl_ft.c -> // refactor here string should be stored on user agent struct

 ### The Core Team
 * [Lorris BELUS](//github.com/Lbelus) - Developer